onfido/onfido-android-sdk/README.md

 using the following [stack](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/linux-docker-android-lts.log).
 Different versions of the dependencies, such as Gradle or NDK, may result in slightly different values.

-⚠️ In order to improve the security of our clients, we upgraded our infrastructure and SDK client SSL configurations to support TLSv1.2 only.
+**Note**: To improve the security of our clients, our infrastructure and SDK client SSL configurations support TLSv1.2+ only.
 According to the relevant [Google documentation](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html), this support comes enabled by default on every device running Android API 20+.
 If you need to support older devices, we need to access Google Play Services to install the latest security updates which enable this support.
 If you don't use Google Play Services on your integration yet, we require you to add the following dependency: